-Brick Lane, London
+Brick Lane, London, UK

 Appointed by the London Borough of Tower Hamlets (LBTH), we devised a new permanent festival lighting scheme for the community to celebrate events throughout the calendar year.